 wordpress sub-folder of your cloned repository.
 All you have to do is to enter the cloned repo:

 You need to download your DB copy, from the

-Snapshot Sectionin our dashboard, as seen below.
+Snapshot Sectionin our Managed Hosting Dashboard, as seen below.
 After you get the DB dump, just copy it inside the main folder of the Git repo — you'll import it in the next steps.

 Let's start the virtual machine created by Vagrant.
 Type from inside the Git repo, using the command line or terminal:

 This will start the Vagrant environment by spawning a virtual machine through VirtualBox.
 Please give it a few minutes for a full start.